 Vitamin E is an important fat-soluble vitamin that has antioxidant and anti-inflammatory properties.
-Scientists have conducted research on vitamin E supplementation for treating fatty liver disease.
+These properties positively impact fatty liver disease, but research is inconclusive.

 This article discusses what fatty liver disease is and how vitamin E may help to manage the condition.
 It also explores established treatment options for fatty liver disease before answering some common questions about vitamin E and the liver.